Development

 user@hostname:~$ cd pagoda

-In addition, you have to run Celery worker to execute background task as following.
+In addition, you have to run Celery worker to execute background task (e.g. updating item).
+Please open another terminal (or screen), then run it by following command.

 user@hostname:~$ cd pagoda

-(virtualenv) user@hostname:~/pagoda$ celery -A airone worker -l info
+user@hostname:~/pagoda$ uv run celery -A airone worker -l info

 /ui/